-Milestone and royalty payments associated with our license agreements with Ipsen, Camurus and Takeda, have not been included as contractual obligations as we cannot reasonably estimate if or when they will occur.
-Under the terms of the Ipsen license agreement, assuming that setmelanotide is successfully developed, receives regulatory approval and is commercialized, Ipsen may receive aggregate payments of up to \$40.0 million upon the achievement of certain development and commercial milestones under the license agreement and royalties on future product sales and at December 31, 2022 there were \$27.0 million of remaining milestones that may be achieved and due to Ipsen at a future date.
+Milestone and royalty payments associated with our license agreements with Ipsen, Camurus, Takeda, and LG Chem, have not been included as contractual obligations as we cannot reasonably estimate if or when they will occur.
+Under the terms of the Ipsen license agreement, assuming that setmelanotide is successfully developed, receives regulatory approval and is commercialized, Ipsen may receive aggregate payments of up to \$40.0 million upon the achievement of certain development and commercial milestones under the license agreement and royalties on future product sales and at December 31, 2023 there were \$27.0 million of remaining milestones that may be achieved and due to Ipsen at a future date.
 During 2022, we paid Ipsen a \$4.0 million milestone upon our first commercial sale of IMCIVREE in Europe.
-We do not expect to make additional milestone payments to Ipsen during 2023.
+We did not make additional milestone payments to Ipsen during 2023.
 In the event that we enter into a sublicense agreement, we will make payments to Ipsen, depending on the date of the sublicense agreement, ranging from 10% to 20% of all revenues actually received under the sublicense agreement.

-Under the terms of the Camurus license agreement, assuming that the weekly formulation of setmelanotide is successfully developed, receives regulatory approval and is commercialized, Camurus may receive aggregate payments of up to \$64.75 million upon the achievement of certain development and commercial milestones under the license agreement and royalties on future product sales and at December 31, 2022 there were \$62.5 million of remaining milestones that may be achieved and due to Camurus at a future date.
+Under the terms of the Camurus license agreement, assuming that the weekly formulation of setmelanotide is successfully developed, receives regulatory approval and is commercialized, Camurus may receive aggregate payments of up to \$64.8 million upon the achievement of certain development and commercial milestones under the license agreement and royalties on future product sales.
+As of December 31, 2023, there were \$62.5 million of remaining milestones that may be achieved and for which Camurus would receive payment at a future date.
 We paid Camurus a \$1.0 million milestone in 2022 upon the achievement of a development milestone.
-We do not expect to make any milestone payments to Camurus during 2023.
+We did not make any milestone payments to Camurus during 2023.
 The majority of the aggregate payments under the Camurus license agreement are for milestones that may be achieved no earlier than first commercial sale of this weekly formulation of setmelanotide.

 Under the terms of the Takeda license agreement, assuming that RM-853, is successfully developed, receives regulatory approval and is commercialized, Takeda may receive aggregate payments of up to \$140.0 million upon the achievement of certain development and commercial milestones under the license agreement and royalties on future product sales.
 The majority of the aggregate payments under the Takeda license agreement are for milestones that may be achieved no earlier than first commercial sale of the RM-853.
 We have notified Takeda that we have halted development activities related to RM-853.
-We do not expect to make milestone payments to Takeda during 2023 or for the foreseeable future.
+We did not make milestone payments to Takeda during 2023.